hzi-bifo/seq2geno2pheno/README.md

     sample03	sample03_1.fastq.gz,sample03_2.fastq.gz
     ```

-    - rna-reads: The list of RNA-seq data
+    - RNA-reads: The list of RNA-seq data

     It should be a two-column list, where the first column includes all samples and the second column lists the __short reads files__.
 The first line is the first sample.
     ```